amrvac/amrvac/doc/par.md

 2 | Normal output
 3 | Slice output, see @ref slices.md
 4 | Collapsed output, see @ref collapsed.md
-5 | Call analysis subroutine, see @ref analysis.md
+5 | Call user custom analysis subroutine, see @ref analysis.md

-The times can be given in timesteps or physical time.
-Typical examples:
-`ditsave=1,10` saves results into the log file at every timestep, and will generate a .dat output file every 10-th step (however, the number at the end of the `datamr/FILEOUTBASExxxx.dat` file will increase by one from firstsnapshot, as explained above). `dtsave=0.1,12.5` saves into the log file at times 0.1,0.2,... and will generate a .dat output file at time 12.5,25,37.5,... , assuming that we start at t=0. `ditsave(1)=10 tsave(1,2)=5.2 tsave(2,2)=7.` will save info into the log file every 10-th timestep and snapshots at t=5.2 and 7.
-Actually, the first timestep when physical time is greater than 5.2 (or 7.0) is saved.
-Mixing itsave and tsave is possible, mixing dtsave (or ditsave) with tsave (or itsave) for the same file should be done with care, since dtsave (and ditsave) will be offset by any intervening tsave (and itsave).
-However, one may want to save snapshots more frequently at the beginning of the simulation.
-E.g. `tsave(1,2)=0.1 tsave(2,2)=0.25 tsave(3,2)=0.5 dtsave(2)=0.5` could be used to save snapshots at times 0.1, 0.25, 0.5, 1, 1.5, ... etc.
+One may want to save snapshots more frequently at the beginning of the simulation.
+E.g. `tsave(1,2)=0.1 tsave(2,2)=0.25 tsave(3,2)=0.5 dtsave_dat=0.5` could be used to save snapshots at times 0.1, 0.25, 0.5, 1, 1.5, ... etc.

-If no save condition is given for a file you get a warning, but _the final output is always saved_ after the stop condition has been fulfilled.
+If no save condition is given for a file you get a warning, but the final output is always saved after the stop condition has been fulfilled.
 If `itsave(1,2)=0` is set, the initial state is saved before advancing.

 ## Stoplist {#par_stoplist}

     &stoplist
     	itmax =INTEGER
-    	tmax =DOUBLE
+    	time_max =DOUBLE
-    	tmaxexact =F | T
     	dtmin =DOUBLE
     	it =INTEGER
-    	t =DOUBLE
+    	global_time =DOUBLE
-    	treset =F | T
-    	itreset =F | T
+    	restart_reset_time =F | T
-    	residmin =DOUBLE
-    	residmax =DOUBLE
-     typeresid = 'relative' | 'absolute'
     /

-You may use an upper limit `itmax` for the number of timesteps and/or the physical time, `tmax`.
-If `tmaxexact=T` is set, the last time step will be reduced so that the final time 't' is exactly 'tmax'.
+You may use an upper limit `itmax` for the number of timesteps and/or the physical time, `time_max`.

 Numerical or physical instabilities may produce huge changes or very small time steps depending on the way `dt` is determined.
 These breakdowns can be